christian-eriksson/blubee/README.md

 blubee -b <path-to-backup.json> restore
 ```

 The data will be restored to the root+path combinations specified in `<backup.json>`.
-To restore a specific backup config from the `backup.json` use the `-n` option with the name of the config:
+To restore a specific backup config from the `backup.json` use the `-n` option with the name of the config.
+If you want to restore a backup from a specific point in time, use the `-d` option:

 ```
-blubee -b <path-to-backup.json> -n <config-name> restore
+blubee -b <path-to-backup.json> [-n <config-name> -d <datetime-of-backup>] restore
 ```

 ## Dry run command